lando/docs/guides/updating-to-rc2.md

 WP_SITEURL=http://wpb4.test/wp
 ```

-Check out [this example](https://github.com/lando/core/tree/main/examples/base) which is tested on every build for some examples of the new environment file syntax.
+Check out [these example](https://github.com/lando/core/tree/main/examples) which are tested on every build for some examples of the new environment file syntax.

 ## Drush Handling